Solution Brief

 Alternative #2: Virtualized applications

 Virtualized applications, sometimes called published applications, are a different approach to virtualization that drops the full desktop experience.
-When a user launches a virtualized application, just that application window is streamed from the virtualization service.
+When a user launches a virtualized application, just that application window is streamed from a cloud-based virtualization service.
 This model is ideal for scenarios where users have a mix of locally-installed and virtualized applications.

 Similar to DaaS, virtualized applications give users access to applications on any device.